jools-r/jcr_writetab_author/README.md

 A: For the author select dropdown to appear, your site must have more than one author.

+A: For security reasons, the author select dropdown is also only visible to users with sufficient rights to change users using the multi-edit dropdown on the "Articles" pane, and to users who are permitted to include PHP in articles.
+In a standard Textpattern setup these are the Publisher, Managing Editor and Copy Editor roles.

 ## Changelog

 ### 0.1.1 / 0.1.2 / 0.1.3 - 2024-12-09